Coal Communities Transition (CCT)

 Federal assistance programs

 The Interagency Working Group created the centralized clearinghouse that features billions of dollars in existing federal funding opportunities.
-This government-wide list identifies resources available to Energy Communities applying to fund infrastructure, environmental remediation, job creation and community revitalization efforts.
+This government-wide list identifies resources available to energy communities applying for funds for infrastructure, environmental remediation, job creation and community revitalization efforts.

 CGS closure employment impact